alephmembeth/alephmembeth.github.io/index.md

 + 02/07/2015: [Was Begriffe für unser Leben bedeuten.
 Berliner Philosoph referiert über “Zeitbewusstsein und Sinn-Horizonte”](https://www.presse.uni-oldenburg.de/mit/2015/280.html) (University of Oldenburg)

 * * *

+# Get in Touch

+You can reach me at any time via alexander.max.bauer@uni-oldenburg.de.
+With a little luck, you might also be able to catch me at the office on +49 (0)441 798-2034.